data-apis/scipy-2023-presentation/paper.rst

    The array data structure and fundamental concepts. **a)** An array data structure and its associated metadata fields. **b)** Indexing an array.
    Indexing operations may access individual elements or sub-arrays.
 Applying a boolean mask is an optional indexing extension and may not be supported by all conforming libraries. **c)** Vectorization obviates the need for explicit looping in user code by applying operations to multiple array elements. **d)** Broadcasting enables efficient computation by implicitly expanding the dimensions of array operands to equal sizes. **e)** Reduction operations act along one or more axes.
-In the example, summation along a single axis produces a vector, while summation along two axes produces a zero-dimensional array containing the sum of all array elements.
+In the example, summation along a single axis produces a one-dimensional array, while summation along two axes produces a zero-dimensional array containing the sum of all array elements.

 The Python array API standard specifies standardized APIs and behaviors for array and tensor objects and operations.
 The scope of the standard includes